-55. Welcomes the efforts of the Court to engage with various regional bodies and entities, including through its participation in the bi-annual meeting of the Organization of American States on strengthening cooperation with the ICC, the EU Day against Impunity and the organization of a roundtable with the European Union, as well as the annual session of the Asian-African Legal Consultative Organization;
+46. Welcomes the efforts of the Court to engage with various regional bodies and entities, including through its participation in the bi-annual meeting of the Organization of American States on strengthening cooperation with the ICC, the EU Day against Impunity and the organization of a roundtable with the European Union, the briefing to the African, Caribbean and Pacific ("ACP") Group of States in Brussels, Belgium, as well as the annual session of the Asian-African Legal Consultative Organization;

-56. Emphasizes the need to pursue efforts aimed at intensifying dialogue with the African Union and to strengthen the relationship between the Court and the African Union and welcomes the Court's further regular engagement in Addis Ababa with the African Union and diplomatic missions in anticipation of establishing its liaison office, recognizes the engagement of the President of the Assembly with officials of the African Union in Addis Ababa and calls upon all relevant stakeholders to support strengthening the relationship between the Court and the African Union;
+47. Emphasizes the need to pursue efforts aimed at intensifying dialogue with the African Union and to strengthen the relationship between the Court and the African Union and welcomes the Court's further regular engagement in Addis Ababa with the African Union and diplomatic missions in anticipation of establishing its liaison office, recognizes the engagement of the President of the Assembly with officials of the African Union in Addis Ababa and calls upon all relevant stakeholders to support strengthening the relationship between the Court and the African Union;